Hometown: Mississauga, ON

 List any volunteering you have done.

-- Helped developed programs for youth at my local community centre – tutoring — all subjects!
+- Developed programs for youth at my local community centre

 - Eco team, picking up litter, planning initiatives, educating the community on climate change